Your First Document in MyOS

 Using the MyOS Web App

-- Log in to the MyOS web application
+Log in to the MyOS web application

-- Select a face/avatar for your agent
+Provide an agent name and select a face/avatar for your agent

 Using the API